Α-Eleostearic acid

 α-Eleostearic acid or (9Z,11E,13E)-octadeca-9,11,13-trienoic acid, is an organic compound, a conjugated fatty acid and one of the isomers of octadecatrienoic acid.
 It is often called simply eleostearic acid although there is also a β-eleostearic acid (the all-trans or (9E,11E,13E) isomer).
 Its high degree of unsaturation gives tung oil its properties as a drying oil.

 Biochemical properties

-In their pioneering work on essential fatty acids, Burr, Burr and Miller compared the nutritional properties of α-eleostearic acid (ELA) to that of its isomer alpha-linolenic acid (ALA).
-ALA relieved essential fatty acid deficiency; ELA did not.
+In their pioneering work on essential fatty acids, George Burr, Mildred Burr and Elmer Miller compared the nutritional properties of α-eleostearic acid (ESA) to that of its isomer alpha-linolenic acid (ALA).
+ALA relieved essential fatty acid deficiency; ESA did not.

 In rats, α-eleostearic acid is converted to a conjugated linoleic acid.
 The compound has been found to induce programmed cell death of fat cells, and of HL60 leukemia cells in vitro at a concentration of 20 μM.
 Diets containing 0.01% bitter gourd seed oil (0.006% as α-eleostearic acid) were found to prevent azoxymethane-induced colon carcinogenesis in rats.